seatsio/seatsio-java/README.md

 ## Java version

-You need at least Java 8 (with update 101) to use seatsio-java.
+You need at least Java 11 to use seatsio-java.

 ## Versioning